taylorclogston/taylorclogston.github.io/_posts/2025-06-03-Parrying-My-Energy-Drink-Addiction.markdown

 When I simply crave the sweet, sweet nectar of *Sambucus nigra* (or at least an artificial approximation), Red Bull is probably healthier than guzzling St-Germain at 3 AM.
 Probably.

-But recently, a grim look at my most recent bank statement brought me to terms with the truth that I spend *far too much* on energy drinks.
+But a grim look at my most recent bank statement brought me to terms with the truth that I spend *far too much* on energy drinks.
 After the crushing realization that selling a kidney for elderflower money would result in a body far worse equipped to consume the products of this sale, I decided instead to engineer an energy drink of my own.
 There won't be any elderflower involved until T.J.
 Maxx takes pity on me, but blue™ is perhaps my second-favorite beverage flavor, so we'll go with that.

 ## The Requirements